kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

   I tend to list things as I hear about things here, so they're not necessarily ordered in terms of the months I have to perform such tasks (sorry!).

 ## 2021
 - I (apparently?) won a Best Poster award at the Mediterranean Machine Learning Summer (held in Winter) School.
-I know, I'm shocked too! :)
+Specifically, it's in the Brilliant Idea Category!!
+So cool!
+I know, I'm shocked too! :) I'd love to continue to earn more "Brilliant idea" awards! :)

 ## 2020